-In addition to meeting the general requirements for admission to the music school, a student who desires to major in piano pedagogy must submit a summary of all teaching experience.
+In addition to meeting the general requirements for admission to the music departments, a student who desires to major in piano pedagogy must submit a summary of all teaching experience.
 All entering graduate students in the Master of Music degree program in piano pedagogy must take the Music Theory Placement Examination and the Music History Placement Examination.
 In addition, the student must take a placement test in functional keyboard skills.
 If necessary, prerequisites may be assigned by the adviser.

 Partnership with the Levine School of Music

 A partnership has been established between the Levine School of Music (LSM) and the Departments of Music.
 This partnership consists of the following:

 - Internships and Observations.
 Selected undergraduate and/or graduate students who are registered for 595A, Internship in Teaching Piano, and who are recommended by both Catholic University and LSM faculty may be able to carry out their practice teaching at LSM.
 Full semester/academic year practice teaching assignments may include music sampler classes or individual lessons for scholarship students.
 Graduate students may be able to substitute teach more advanced students on a need basis, replacing LSM faculty on short-term leaves.
 Internship students will be required to do a final project related to the internship course, to be evaluated by a Catholic University faculty member.
 Opportunities for Catholic University students to observe teachers at the LSM are possible.